-EMT-P (Paramedic) Clinical Internship 1 hour lecture; 11 hours lab; 216 hours total
+EMT-P (Paramedic) Clinical Internship

 This course provides paramedic students with direct patient care assessment and treatment experience in the clinical setting where they will be able to apply the didactic and skill set knowledge learned in EMT 300 and EMT 301.
 Upon successful completion of this course, the student will be eligible to enroll in EMT 307: EMT-P (Paramedic) Field Internship.
 Course may be repeated for credit.
 Pass/No Pass grading basis only.